Amendment C376: Sustainable Building Design proposes changes to the planning rules to:

 • All developments requiring a planning permit will be subject to new planning policy about environmentally sustainable design.

-• Most new buildings will be subject to specific mandatory and preferred building design standards and requirements.
+• Most new buildings will be subject to specific building design requirements.

-• Most large alterations and additions which result in more than 1000 square metres additional gross floor area will be subject to mandatory and preferred building design standards and requirements.
+• Most large alterations and additions which result in more than 1000 square metres additional gross floor area will be subject to building design requirements.

 • Most developments in the Capital City Zone and Docklands Zone will be subject to sustainable transport requirements.